We asked Joey all about his #lifeatclay, ambitions and the ambitious project he’s working on at Clay, take a look!

 This project allows users to set multiple ‘notification rules’.
 In that way, the user can specify that an SMS should be sent if the low battery event happens between 9 am to 5 pm.
 If it is outside those hours, the security company should handle those events: Therefor an API call will be sent to the systems of that security company.

+How do you see your project evolve in the future?
 I hope I can make the back-end of the system production ready.
 In that way the front-end developers can use the endpoints and create a nice front-end for the program.
 When finished, the system should be ready for production and available for tons of users.

 Thank you Joey for sharing your thoughts on Clay, providing insights about your impressive project and being part of the Clay family!